-After you have setup at least one tour you will be able to manage your existing user tours by going to Site administration > Development > Experimental > User tours.
+After you have setup at least one tour you will be able to manage your existing user tours by going to Quick-access menu > Development > Experimental > User tours.

 Within this page you can edit the name or description of a tour by clicking the pencil icon next to it.

 The Actions column allows you to perform the following to the tour in the same row as the icons:

 - Enable/disable the tour (eye icon)

 You may wish to import a user tour (perhaps if you have multiple Totara sites), this can be done from the user tours management interface.
 Before you can import you will need an exported tour file, which will have the extension .json.

 - Click the Import tour button.

 - Add the file using File picker or by dragging and dropping the file.

 You will then be shown the steps within the imported tour, so that you can edit them as desired.